frePPLe/frepple/doc/installation-guide/windows-installer.rst

 * The language and database connection parameters
 * Whether or not to register the server as a service

-The installer is 64-bit and has been tested on Windows 7, Windows 8 and Windows 10.
+The installer is 64-bit and has been tested on Windows 10.

 #. **Start the installer**